 Some of my team even got to come along to what turned out to be a fun packed night with about 100 guests.

 There were quest speakers or as it turned out, roasters – to say a few final humorous remarks about me and my careers, that worked a treat.
-Thanks to Qantas, the AFP, Air Services Australia, ACI and others for your presentation gifts of memorabilia to cherish.
+Thanks to Qantas, the AFP, Air Services Australia, Airport Council International and others for your presentation gifts of memorabilia to cherish.

 The commentary and jesting was interspersed with a wonderful meal served with great wines that was hosted by Sydney Airport.